Helix-OS/helix-os/README.md

 - Module loading and linking
 - PCI and IDE disks
+- Kernel multithreading

 Next steps:

+- VGA framebuffer
 - VFS and FAT32 driver (And eventually an ext2 driver)
-- Multitasking
-- VGA framebuffer
+- Start working on the userland
 - TCP/IP stack

 After that:

-- Start working on the userland
 - Port development tools
 - Be self-hosting